How long can an unpaid trial shift be

 One of the main risks of unpaid trial shifts is that they can leave job applicants vulnerable to exploitation.
 Without any guarantee of payment, candidates may feel pressured to work for extended periods of time under the guise of a trial, only to be turned away without compensation.
 This could lead to financial hardship and discouragement for those seeking employment.

-See also How long after food can i run
+See also How long after a subdural hematoma can you fly

 Furthermore, there is a potential legal risk involved in conducting unpaid trial shifts.
 In some jurisdictions, unpaid work may violate minimum wage laws, as it is seen as an employment relationship rather than a mere trial.
 Employers who fail to comply with these laws may face penalties and legal action.